stephannv/heylisten.me/README.md

 # Hey, Listen me
-[HeyListen.me](https://HeyListen.me) is a web application that search updates on Nintendo websites (game additions, game updates, prices drop) and dispatch updates to other integrated applications (like Twitter, Discord, Telegram, etc).
+[HeyListen.me](https://HeyListen.me) is a web application that search updates on Nintendo websites (game additions and game updates) and dispatch updates to other integrated applications (for now, only Twitter).

-If you want to support [@stephann_v](https://twitter.com/stephann_v) and heylisten.me, please consider donating through Patreon: [https://www.patreon.com/stephann](https://www.patreon.com/stephann)

-# Roadmap
-- [x] Search Nintendo Europe updates
-- [x] Dispatch updates to Twitter
-- [x] Search Nintendo of America updates
-- [ ] Search Nintendo Japan updates
-- [ ] Search Nintendo South America (Brasil, Chile, Argentina, Colombia, etc) updates
-- [ ] Import prices and notify prices drop
-- [ ] Send weekly newsletter
-- [ ] Webhooks - Dispatch events to third-parties
-- [ ] Develop a Discord bot
-- [ ] Develop a Telegram bot
-- [ ] Investigate how to search updates on other Nintendo websites (China, S. Korea, etc)

 # Setup

 ### System Dependencies
-* **Ruby**: 2.6.3
+* **Ruby**: 2.7.1
 * **MongoDB**: v4.2.0

 ### Run project